Medicare Open Enrollment for 2023 begins October 15 and ends on December 7, 2022.

 However the Open Enrollment Period cannot be used to enroll in Medicare Part A and/or Medicare Part B for the FIRST time.
 Find more information about Medicare Part A and Medicare Part B HERE.

 Here are some highlights for 2023, according to the Centers for Medicare & Medicaid Services.

 The number of Medicare Advantage Plans is greater than ever before.

 There continue to be many changes to Medicare Supplement Insurance Plans, Medicare Advantage Plans, and Medicare Part D prescription plans.
-The staff at Key Options is here to help you understand the various available Medicare Plans, as well as other health care options that may be available to you, and choose the best health coverage for individual needs.
+The staff at Key Options LLC is here to help you understand the various available Medicare Plans, as well as other health care options that may be available to you, and choose the best health coverage for individual needs.